giuseppe/codehawk/README.md

 codehawk prompt file1 [file2 ....]
 ```

-It allows to pas a raw request to the AI model.
+It allows to pass a raw request to the AI model.

 ## License
 codehawk is licensed under the GNU General Public License v2.0 or later.